On some generating set of Thompson's group $F$: Introduction

 In this paper, we prove a somewhat similar result.

 \begin{theorem} Thompson group $F$ has a $2$-generating set $\{x,y\}$ such that for every $m,n\in\mathbb{N}$, the set $\{x^m,y^n\}$ generates a finite index subgroup of $F$. \end{theorem}

-Note that the generating set $\{x,y\}$ constructed in the proof of Theorem \ref{Thm1} below also invariably generates $F$.
+We will show that the generating set $\{x,y\}$ constructed in the proof of Theorem \ref{Thm1} below also invariably generates $F$.
 Note also that since the abelianization of Thompson's group $F$ is $\mathbb{Z}^2$, we couldn't request the elements $x^m$ and $y^n$ from the theorem to generate the entire group $F$.

 Theorem \ref{Thm1} does not hold for any non-elementary hyperbolic group.
 Indeed, if $G$ is non-elementary hyperbolic, then there exists $n\in\mathbb{N}$ such that $G/G^n$ is infinite, where $G^n$ is the normal subgroup generated by all $n^{th}$ powers of elements in $G$ \cite{IO}.
 More generally, Theorem \ref{Thm1} does not hold for any group $G$ which has an infinite periodic quotient (such as large groups (see \cite{OO}) and Golod Shafarevich-groups (see \cite{W})).